jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Syllabus.md

 # Health and Safety

 Don't feel pressured to come to class if you are ill.
 Staying home when you are sick prevents the spread of disease.
 If this happens, you can use the simulcast and recorded options.
-You can e-mail the TA, professor, or join in for study sessions if you have questions

 # Resources, Accommodations, Policies, and Messaging